SIAM-IMA-Cardiff/siam-ima-cardiff.github.io/collections/_board_members/vice-president.md

 order: 2
 ---

-Hi, I’m Matthew and I am a 2nd year Mathematics PhD student in the Operational Research group at Cardiff University.
-My project is jointly funded by the EPSRC and Cardiff and Vale University Health Board, and currently sees me working with the orthopaedics department at the health board.
-Using simulation and optimisation techniques, the aim of my work is to help improve the department’s elective care services and recover from the pressures induced by the COVID-19 pandemic.
+Hi, I’m Matthew and I am a 3rd year Mathematics PhD student in the Operational Research group at Cardiff University.
+My project is jointly funded by the EPSRC and Cardiff and Vale University Health Board.
+Currently I'm working on a hybrid simulation model for the T&O department at the health board, that captures the dynamics between population health and patient flow in the department.
+Doing so seeks to help reduce the pressure the service's elective care pathway is under.
+In my spare time, I can be found reading, gaming, or listening to Taylor Swift.